beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 SQL injection is a method of infiltration arbitrary code that uses a computer vulnerability in an application on the level of input validation to query a database.

 The source of vulnerability lies in the wrong check and / or filtering of the variables used in a program that contains or generates SQL code.
 It’s, in fact, an error of a more general class of vulnerabilities that can occur in any programming language or script that is embedded within another.

-It’s known as SQL injection, either at the rate of vulnerability to infiltration method, the fact intruder embed SQL code and code embedded portion.

 It should be noted that although the SQL injection is the most widely known and used, there are all kinds of code injections, which should be protected: LDAP injection, log injection, command injection, etc…